mcfitzgerald/action-build-eleventy/README.md

 # Build a static site using 11ty

-This action will run 11ty on a directory of your choice.
-The default directory is the ```$GITHUB_WORKSPACE``` instantiated when using ```actions/checkout```
+This actions builds a static site using 11ty (eleventy: https://www.11ty.dev/) from the contents of a repository.
+It assumes that the repository root is the site source, but this can be configured in the workflow.
+It is intended to be coupled with other actions in the workflow that push the built site to a cdn or webserver.
+An example workflow shows how to push the built site to google storage.

-The action is not much good on its own as it builds the site on an ephemeral runner.
-It is intended be used in a workflow that also handles shipping the built site to web server or CDN.
+The default build directory is the ```$GITHUB_WORKSPACE``` instantiated when using ```actions/checkout```.

 ```yaml
 name: "build-site"